Metrix-Labs/metrix/packages/core/admin/README.md

 ### Setup

-Create a new Strapi project: `strapi new myApp`.
+Create a new Metrix project: `metrix new myApp`.

 Go in your project: `cd myApp`.